 Determining Expert Witnesses

-Litigation consultants can also help the legal team determine which expert witnesses will provide the most compelling and convincing testimony to back up their claims.
+Economic consultants can also help the legal team determine which expert witnesses will provide the most compelling and convincing testimony to support their claims.

 Experimentation and Testing

 This expert can also perform a series of tests related to his or her area of expertise that can help bolster the claims of the attorney he’s working for.

 An example of this would be an engineering expert performing flammability and durability tests upon a Lithium-Ion battery that exploded while inside the phone of the client.

 The expert could also look at the exploded battery and determine with reasonable certainty that the accident was caused by a manufacturer’s defect and not the consumer.

 In many cases, underlying business issues are at the core of a legal argument.
 An expert can assess and opine on whether or not the underlying issues have merit.
 They can use surveys, sampling, and other widely accepted methodologies to come to this determination.

 Do you need to talk to a forensic economic litigation consultant?